Capital Gains Tax calculation for selling a UK buy-to-let property in 2026

 What is the Capital Gains Tax rate on a buy-to-let in 2026?

 18% for basic-rate taxpayers (within the basic Income Tax band) and 24% for higher-rate taxpayers, on the gain after the £3,000 annual allowance and allowable costs.
-These rates have applied since 6 April 2026.
+The 18%/24% residential property rates were set at the October 2024 Budget and remain in force for 2026 to 2027.

 What is the Capital Gains Tax allowance for 2026 to 2027?

 £3,000 per individual.
-Jointly owned properties allow both owners to use their allowance, effectively doubling the tax-free amount to £6,000.
+The annual exempt amount was cut to £3,000 from 6 April 2024 and remains at that level.
+Jointly owned properties allow both owners to use their allowance, doubling the tax-free amount to £6,000.

 When do I have to pay Capital Gains Tax on a UK property sale?